konsumer/konsumer/README.md

 😄 Pronouns: he/him/his

-👯 I’m looking to collaborate: making music, programming-tools (for sound, web-dev, and more) and accessible hacking-tools (especially for for kids.)
+👯 I’m looking to collaborate: making music, programming-tools (for sound, game-making, web-dev, and more) and accessible hacking-tools (especially for for kids.)

 💬 Ask me about: Whatever you like.
 If I am feeling like I don't have time, I may not answer or be a bit gruff, but I do enjoy helping people with their projects.
 Don't take it personal if I don't get right back.
 I'm pretty busy.